faune/homebridge-grohe-sense/README.md

 You can also search for this plugin from the awesome Homebridge web UI and it will automagically be installed/updated for your.

+## What is supported

+Plugin will automatically find and configure your Sense devices, and expose the following HomeKit services:

+ * Sense Guard
+   - Valve
+   - Temperature Sensor
+   - Leakage Sensor
+   - Water pressure (log only)
+   - Water flowrate (log only)
+ * Sense
+   - Leakage Sensor
+   - Temperature Sensor
+   - Humidity Sensor
+   - Battery Service
+ * Sense Plus (untested, as I dont have one)
+   - Leakage Sensor
+   - Temperature Sensor
+   - Humidity Sensor

+## What is not supported

+* The system collects a lot of interesting information that unfortunately have no suitable characteristics counterpart defined in the official Apple HAP.
+This include (but not limited to) for example :
+  - water pressure
+  - flow metrics
+  - water consumption
+  - statistics
+  - notifications

+## What I would like to see in the future

+* Proper OAuth library handling authentication
+* Eve history would be awesome using Fakegato
+* Displaying water pressure, flow metrics +++, but I have no idea what characteristics to use in Homebridge for this...

 ## Configuration section in `config.json`

 There is a Settings screen during plugin setup that helps you configure the configuration section shown below.